 We’re currently documenting a diversification event in field crickets that were introduced to Hawaii.
 Male crickets call to attract females, but in Hawaii the songs also attract an introduced and deadly predator, a parasitoid fly.
 In the past 6 years we have discovered new airborne songs (purring #purringcrickets and rattling) as well as substrate-borne vibrations that males produce during courtship.
 We are tracking how the signals (songs and vibrations) and selective forces (from female crickets and flies) change over time to help us understand the origins of novel signals.

-What is the role of plasticity in the early stages of evolution?
+What is the role of phenotypic plasticity in rapid evolution?

+Can we use developmental plasticity to increase survival in sport and threatened fishes?
 We are using our understanding of how genes and the environment shape phenotypes to try to increase the survival of hatchery fish after they are stocked in Colorado.
-Chris Kopack is the brains and brawn behind this research, and he has already learned a lot about how we can increase antipredator behavior in rainbow trout by exposing them to chemical cues of predation in the hatchery.
-Trout photo by Ari Koyama
+We’ve already learned a lot about how we can increase antipredator behavior in rainbow trout and Arkansas Darters through abiotic enrichment and predator training in the hatchery.

 How does gene flow affect local adaptation?
 This question informs management decisions about when and how to supplement wild populations to prevent them from going extinct.